CHEREF-Mehdi/Apriori_algorithm/README.md

 # About the source code

-The apriori algorithm was implemented using php, you will find it in Pages/PHP/Apriori.class.php
+The apriori algorithm was implemented using php, you can find it in Pages/PHP/Apriori.class.php

 The interface is powered by bootstrap.